YOGI430/L-T_Edutech-PROJECT-BATCH_NO--46/README.md

 # L-T_Edutech-PROJECT-BATCH_NO--46
-AIM OF THE PROJECT
+1.AIM OF THE PROJECT

 The aim of this project is to develop an appropriate CNN model for binary classification of whether an oil spill is there or not.

-UNIQUENESS/DIFFERENTIATOR TRIED OUT IN THE PROJECT
+2.UNIQUENESS/DIFFERENTIATOR TRIED OUT IN THE PROJECT

 CNN model has been tried as a new methodology with existing model

-METRICS OF THE PROJECT
+3.METRICS OF THE PROJECT

 Model accuracy for CNN: 0.97